Create a Section Syllabus or Information Sheet

 Your syllabus statement might look something like this:

-For suggestions about opening up conversations in office hours, see Questions for Students in Office Hours.
+For suggestions about opening up conversations in office hours, see Starting Conversations in Office Hours.

 Email: Many GSIs have policies regarding email communication with students so that they can manage the time they commit to teaching.
 A few common email policies include: